 - As discussed in Section 6.0, quarterly HHSCC meetings have served as an opportunity for the cross-education of housing and health services professionals from member agencies.
 HHSCC members should continue to cross-educate one another on housing and health services.
 Emphasis will be placed on ensuring that TDHCA staff shares information about TDHCA programs and resources with representatives from other member agencies. - 2.
-As discussed in Section 7.0, HHSCC has approved suggested performance measures to track progress in the following areas: - a.
+As discussed in Section 7.0, HHSCC has met suggested performance measures and will continue to do so through the below ongoing efforts: - a.
 The reduction or elimination of barriers in creating Service-Enriched Housing; - b.
-Increasing the coordination between state housing and health services agencies; - Increasing the number of state housing and health services staff who are crosseducated or who have expertise in both housing and health services programs; and - d.
+Increasing the coordination between state housing and health services agencies; - Increasing the number of state housing and health services staff who are crosseducated or who have expertise in both housing and health services programs; and d.
 The provision of technical assistance to local communities by state housing and health services staff to increase the number of service-enriched housing projects.